-The reality of identifying as autistic means often I forget about my personhood and my other identities.
-I forget because it is so easy and so simple to just focus on autism identification, label, term, and identity.
-But, as a human, I am constructed in such a way that the word complicated defines it.
-It is not bad to be complicated, but rather complicated involves seeing myself as being multi-faceted, encompassing multiple, different intersected identities.
-But how do I embrace the whole me, and not just the autistic me?
+The reality of identifying as autistic means that often I forget about my personhood and my other identities.
+It is so easy to focus solely on autism as a label, term, and identity.
+But as a human, I am inherently complicated.
+That is not a bad thing.
+Being complicated means being multi-faceted and holding multiple intersecting identities.

-The following strategies help me when I forget about my other identities, which are just as sacred, special, endearing, and worth celebrating, as much as the hyper-focus on my autism label.
+The following strategies help me when I forget about my other identities, which are just as sacred, special, endearing, and worthy of celebration as my autism identity.

-Yet, what are ways you celebrate and love your intersected identities?
-How do you celebrate holistically all of you?
+So, how do you celebrate and love your intersecting identities?
+How do you celebrate all of who you are, holistically?

 Quote courtesy of The Hunger Games (2008) by Suzanne Collins